Last Updated on

 The French Revolution

-The French Revolution (1789-1799) had the biggest impact on the wearing of makeup.
-It swept away the widespread and extravagant use, as it was associated with the decadent aristocracy.
-Subsequently, the heavy white paint, beauty patches, veining and overly made-up faces of the vulgar rich fell out of fashion.
+The French Revolution (1789-1799) had the biggest impact on women’s Regency makeup.
+It swept away the widespread and extravagant use of makeup, as it was associated with the decadent aristocracy.
+Subsequently, the heavy white paint, beauty patches, veining and overly made-up faces of the “vulgar rich” fell out of fashion.
 It was replaced by a desire to look more natural.
-However, rouge survived the Revolution and continued to be worn, albeit with a more delicate approach.